coder/redjet/README.md

  │ allocs/op  │  allocs/op   vs base                │ allocs/op   vs base                │
    4.000 ± 0%   2.000 ± 50%  -50.00% (p=0.000 n=10)   6.000 ± 0%  +50.00% (p=0.000 n=10)
 ```

+Note that they are a bit contrived in that they Get a 1MB object.
+The performance
+of all libraries converge as response size decreases.